Tyrese Campbell

+Previously a youth player at Manchester City, he began his senior career at Stoke City, where he played 164 games and scored 36 goals.
+In 2024, at the end of his contract, he transferred to Sheffield United.

 Early life

 Campbell was born in Cheadle Hulme, Greater Manchester and attended the private Cheadle Hulme School.
-His father Kevin, is a former professional footballer who played for Arsenal, Everton, Nottingham Forest and West Bromwich Albion.
+His father Kevin (1970–2024) played for Arsenal, Everton, Nottingham Forest and West Bromwich Albion.

-Career
+Club career

+Stoke City

 Campbell began his career with Manchester City's Academy before turning down the chance to turn professional with the club in the summer of 2016.
 He instead signed a contract with Stoke City with a fee of £1.75 million being set at a tribunal.
-Campbell was a prolific goalscorer with Stoke under-18s in 2016–17 as he helped them reach the FA Youth Cup semi-final.
-Campbell was promoted to train with the first team in February 2018 after impressing manager Paul Lambert in training.
+He was a prolific goalscorer with Stoke under-18s in 2016–17 as he helped them reach the FA Youth Cup semi-final.
+He was promoted to train with the first team in February 2018 after impressing manager Paul Lambert in training.